jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 Install and configure the plugin.

-- **Jenkins:** Compile the plugin `.hpi` from source, and upload to your Jenkins server.
-(Please see the Development instructions below.)
+Official plugin builds are not yet available, so you need to build the plugin `.hpi` from source, and upload it to your Jenkins server.
+Please see the Development instructions below.
-- **Jenkins Evergreen:** Install this plugin on your Jenkins Evergreen server in the usual way.
-(This plugin is published to the Jenkins Incrementals repository).

 ### AWS IAM

 Give Jenkins an [IAM policy](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_identity-based-policies.html) with read access to AWS Secrets Manager.